levelgroundmma/level-ground-mma/gym/index.md

 row-banner:
   image: "/assets/image/gym-row.jpg"
   title: Our Gym
-  description: |-
-    Level Ground empowers and connects our community through health and fitness.
+  description: Level Ground empowers and connects our community through health and
+    fitness.
 Our 6,500 square foot facility includes a dedicated mat space and weight area.
 In addition to our classes, we provide Personal Training and Private Lessons in Martial Arts, Self-Defense, and Yoga.

-    In June 2018, we will begin Friday evening Boxing and Jiu Jitsu classes.
 text-cta-banner:
   title: 21 or under?
 Check out our Success Tracks.
   description: If you are 21 or under, you qualify for free training by joining one